-The successful candidate will demonstrate a strong interest in energy storage, enthusiasm to work in a laboratory environment, willingness to learn, a collaborative attitude, and will possess excellent written and oral communication skills.
+The successful candidate will demonstrate a strong interest in catalysis and/or the synthesis and characterisation of polymers.
+They will enjoy working in a laboratory environment, have a willingness to learn, a collaborative attitude and excellent written and oral communication skills in English.

-How to apply
+How to apply (Please read carefully)